Do you want to know Walter Blaney Ladder Levitation secret that holds up the so-called anti-gravity board hovering in mid air?

 I think the joint and locking mechanism could be similar to the “La Suspension Ethéréene” (The Ethereal Suspension), aka Aérial Suspension or Broom Suspension created by Jean Eugene Robert-Houdin.

-You can find out the details of the locking system from the book “Magic For Beginners” by Harry Baron.
+You can find out the details of the locking system from this book:

 Click on this: Link